-Here are some of the main dashcam benefits explaining why they’re vital assets to the trucking industry.
+Here are some of the main dash cam benefits explaining why they’re vital assets to businesses with commercial vehicle fleets.

 Research shows that in almost 80% of accidents between trucks and passenger vehicles, passenger vehicles are at fault.
 That doesn’t mean that commercial drivers can’t take the fall, however.

 With dash cams, fleet managers can see the road just as the driver does and capture real-time footage as evidence and protection against fraudulent claims.

 If your driver is not responsible for a given incident, the video evidence from your video dash cam is a valuable tool in exonerating them and ensuring their CDL is protected.

 If other road users are driving haphazardly or poor road conditions are causing lower visibility, timely alerts to things like lane drifting and being to close to a vehicle in front will also provide your drivers with an added layer of risk detection.

 And when driving in highly populated urban areas with more community speed safety zones, more frequent traffic lights and narrower streets, a driver’s focus is split many ways at all times.
 This is why having detection technology, paired with live audio feedback through the Companion Mobile App like Vision 2.0, can make a big difference in accident avoidance.